Suzanne Massie

 Suzanne Liselotte Marguerite Massie (née Rohrbach; January 8, 1931 – January 26, 2025) was an American scholar of Russian history who played an important role in the relations between Ronald Reagan and the Soviet Union in the final years of the Cold War.
-In 2021 she was awarded Russian citizenship.
+On December 30, 2021, she was awarded Russian citizenship.

-Background
+Early life and education

 Suzanne Liselotte Marguerite Rohrbach was born in Queens, New York, on January 8, 1931, the daughter of a Swiss diplomat, and grew up in Philadelphia.
 She graduated from Vassar College, but also studied at the Sorbonne and the Institute of Political Studies in Paris.
 She married Robert K. Massie in 1952.